Exploring the space of graphs with fixed discrete curvatures: Background and Forman--Ricci curvatures

 \section{Background and Forman--Ricci curvatures}

-We consider simple graphs $G=(V,E)$ where $V$ is the set of \textit{nodes} and $E$ is the set of \textit{edges}, which are pairs $\lbrace u,v\rbrace\in E$ of distinct nodes that are connected in the graph.
+We consider simple, unweighted, undirected, finite graphs $G=(V,E)$ where $V$ is the set of \textit{nodes} and $E$ is the set of \textit{edges}, which are pairs $\lbrace u,v\rbrace\in E$ of distinct nodes that are connected in the graph.
 As mentioned in the introduction, we will characterize the structural properties of graphs by considering their discrete curvature.
 Our focus will be on two definitions of discrete Ricci curvature on edges.
+Forman--Ricci curvature was originally defined for CW complexes \cite{forman2003bochner}; roughly speaking, these are topological spaces made up of a collection of `cells' (topological balls) of different dimensions, with cells of dimension $k$ attached along their boundary to cells of dimension $k-1$, in a recursive way.
+Formula (7.1) in \cite{forman2003bochner} gives the curvature of a $1$-dimensional cell $e$, i.e., an edge, in a CW complex as

-The Forman--Ricci curvature for graphs is defined with respect to a choice of positive weights $w$ for the nodes and edges.
-The curvature of an edge $e=\lbrace u,v\rbrace$ is equal to \cite{FormanAppSreejith_2016}
+Here, $f^{(2)}>e$ means that $f^{(2)}$ is a 2-cell containing the edge $e$ in its boundary, and an edge $\tilde{e}\neq e$ is a parallel neighbor of $e$ if either $\tilde{e}$ shares a node with $e$, or there is a $2$-cell containing both $e$ and $\tilde{e}$ in its boundary, but not both.
+In the case of an unweighted, undirected, finite graph $G$, which is a 1-dimensional CW complex and thus does not contain any 2-cells, all edges that share a node with $e$ are parallel neighbors.
+Consequently, for an edge $e=\{u,v\}$ in a graph, equation \eqref{fr1} becomes

-where $e'$ runs over all edges that contain $u$ (resp. $v$) and are distinct from $e$.
-Setting all weights to $w=1$ results in the combinatorial formula for the \emph{Forman--Ricci curvature} of an edge that will be used in this article:
+The degree $\deg(u)$ counts all edges containing $u$, that is, $e$ itself and the neighbors of $e$ that share the node $u$.
+Expression \eqref{eq: definition Forman curvature} is called the \textit{Forman--Ricci curvature} of $e$ in the graph.

-for $e=\lbrace u,v\rbrace$ and where $\deg(u)$ denotes the \emph{degree} of node $u$, i.\,e., its number of neighbors in $G$.
-Clearly, Forman--Ricci curvature is a very simple notion of discrete curvature that only depends on the local degree information of the graph.
-For this reason, we will also consider an extended notion of discrete Ricci curvature based on Forman's original curvature for CW complexes \cite{forman2003bochner}.
-The \emph{augmented Forman--Ricci curvature} for unweighted graphs is defined in \cite{Areejit_2018_comparative} as
+The clique complex of a graph is the simplicial complex (and thus CW complex) whose simplices are given by all complete subgraphs (cliques) in the graph.
+In particular, the $2$-cells in the clique complex of a graph are given by the triangles in the graph.
+Since the edges that form a triangle with $e$ are not parallel edges of $e$, equation \eqref{fr1} for an edge $e=\{u,v\}$ in the clique complex of a graph becomes